smllygrl/smllygrl/README.md

 - 🌱 Currently studying for AWS Certified Cloud Practitioner exam
 - 🌱 Refining Java, React & Spring knowledge
 - 👀 Looking for work!
-- 💡 Interested in Artifical (or Assistive) Intelligence & it's impacts on economics and society
+- 💡 Interested in Artifical (or Assistive, depending on who you ask!)
+Intelligence & it's impacts on economics and society

 ### Languages & Tools